ocaml-sf/learn-ocaml-essok/BackEnd/README.md

 - `clients/` - This folder contains the clients for some external API such as swift.
 - `configs/` - This folder contains configuration for passport as well as a central location for configuration/environment variables.
 - `libs/` - This folder contains librairies used for our BackEnd.
-- `models/` - This folder contains our various Objets such as User or Server.
+- `models/` - This folder contains the schema definitions for our Mongoose models.
 - `routes/` - This folder contains the route definitions for our API.
-- `models/` - This folder contains the schema definitions for our Mongoose models.

 ## Error Handling